shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/about.md

 ## What the Isolation Feature Set is not

 The isolation feature set is not a completely isolated solution.
 Both the compute services and the database services are shared amongst clients, and managed by Shotgun.
-From a hardware standpoint, the isolation features does not guarantee complete segregation.
+From a hardware standpoint, the isolation features does not guarantee complete physical isolation.

 # High Level Architecture
 ![tier1-arch](../images/tier1-about-arch.png)